 The Kakusenkei Gorge runs parallel to the town just a few blocks away from the town center.
 It is crossed by several bridges including a beautiful wooden bridge at one end and a modern, quirky steel bridge at the other.
 A 15-20 minute long forested trail leads from either bridge down into the gorge and along the river that runs through it, providing a tranquil escape from the town above.

 Yamanaka is known for a variety of local crafts and Yamanaka Lacquerware in particular.
 The local lacquerware has been produced here for over four hundred years and is characterized by fine designs engraved by hand.
-Visitors can find out more about the lacquering process and buy local lacquerware products at the Yamanaka Lacquerware Traditional Industry Museum, a shop and exhibition space at the entrance of the town.
+Visitors can find out more about the lacquering process and buy local lacquerware products at the Urushiza museum and shop at the entrance of the town.

 Yamanaka is also known for the Yamanaka-bushi folk song, which originated in the port towns of Hokkaido and was brought to Yamanaka by traders stopping over at the nearby Hashidate Port.
 Yamanaka-bushi is performed on weekends at the Yamanaka-za theater, a beautiful venue built in 2002 in the same building complex as the women's bath of the Kikunoyu public bath house.